alfredo138923/schema-evolution-manager/README.md

 ## Command Line Utilities

-- sem-init: Initialize a git repository for sem support
+- gsem-init: Initialize a git repository for sem support
-- sem-add: Adds a database upgrade script
+- gsem-add: Adds a database upgrade script
-- sem-dist: Create a distribution tar.gz file containing schema upgrade scripts
+- gsem-dist: Create a distribution tar.gz file containing schema upgrade scripts
-- sem-apply: Apply any deltas from a distribution tarball to a particular database
+- gsem-apply: Apply any deltas from a distribution tarball to a particular database
-- sem-baseline: Add any migration scripts to the schema tables without actually applying them.
+- gsem-baseline: Add any migration scripts to the schema tables without actually applying them.
 See [Migrating](#migrating)

 ## Attributes supported in sql migration scripts